Welfare

 Seek advice from local Social Services or the Police in an emergency

-Insist that the CRB Disclosure be used as part of the club’s protection policy
+Insist that the DBS Disclosure be used as part of the clubs protection policy

-Help the club in identifying those who require a CRB disclosure
+Help the club in identifying those who require a DBS disclosure

 Promote the benefits of a young and vulnerable people protection and best practice education and awareness programme.